Skip to main content

 Here’s what you can do next

-If you realise your rent increase is invalid after it starts
+If you realise a rent or hiring charge increase is invalid after it starts

-You might only realise a past rent increase notice was legally invalid months or even years later.
-If you think a notice of rent increase you received was invalid, check the requirements for a valid notice.
+You might only realise a past rent or hiring charge increase notice was legally invalid months or even years later.
+If you think an increase notice you received was invalid, check the requirements for a valid notice.

-If you do not have a copy of your rent increase notices, you should request in writing a copy of these notices and your rent ledger from the caravan or park owner or their agent.
+If you don’t have copies of your rent or hiring charge increase notices, you should make a request in writing to the park or caravan owner for copies of these notices and your rent and hiring charge ledger.

 If a notice is invalid, the law says it has no effect.
 This means you should be entitled to a full refund of the extra rent or hiring charges you paid.
-You may apply to VCAT for an order that this notice is invalid and for a refund of the extra rent or hiring charges.
-However, VCAT treats refund requests as compensation claims, which may reduce the amount you get back, depending on your circumstances.
+You may apply to Rental Dispute Resolution Victoria (RDRV) to challenge the notice and get a refund of the extra rent or hiring charges.
+However, if you do not reach an agreement with the park or caravan owner at RDRV and the dispute goes to a formal VCAT hearing, VCAT treats refund requests as compensation claims, which may reduce the amount you get back, depending on your circumstances.

 VCAT may consider:

-• How long it has been since the rent increase took effect
+• How long it has been since the rent or hiring charge increase started

-• How long you have known about the rent increase being invalid
+• How long you have known about the rent or hiring charge increase being invalid

 • Whether a full or partial refund should be ordered as compensation

-Check past rent increases if you get a notice to vacate
+Check past increases if you get a notice to vacate for rent arrears

-If you receive a notice to vacate for ‘rent arrears’ (because you are 7 days or more overdue in your rent), it is important to check all your rent increase notices from the past 6 years.
-If any of those notices are legally invalid, then the current notice to vacate may also be incorrect or invalid, because you may not actually be in rent arrears or the amount may be wrong.
+If you receive a notice to vacate for rent arrears (because you are 7 days or more overdue in your rent or hiring charges), it is important to check all your rent and hiring charge increase notices from the past 6 years.
+If any of those notices are legally invalid, then the current notice to vacate may also be incorrect or invalid because you may not actually be in rent arrears or the amount may be wrong.

-This also applies if you have been charged extra rent for visitors.
-Any extra rent charge must also follow the correct process under the rental laws and be disclosed to you when you moved in – otherwise it may not be valid.
+This also applies if you have been charged extra for visitors.
+Any extra rent or hiring charge must also follow the correct process under the rental laws and be disclosed to you when you moved in – otherwise it may not be valid.

-If the rent increases or increased charges have made the amount owed inaccurate or less than the required 7 days of rent arrears, VCAT may have to dismiss the notice to vacate.
+If the rent or hiring charge increases or extra charges have made the amount owed inaccurate or less than the required 7 days of rent arrears, VCAT may have to dismiss the notice to vacate.

 For more information, see our pages on notices to vacate and eviction and overdue rent.